Full Form of SBU

 - They can also sometimes be one of the probable causes of unclear situations when it comes to managerial activities.

-- SBU can also be one of the probable causes of internal tensions arising due to difficulties in having access to the external and internal sources of funding.
+- SBU can also be one of the probable causes of internal tensions arising due to difficulties in accessing external and internal funding sources.

 SBU stands for the strategic business unit.
 Strategic Business Unit supports co-operation and co-ordination between multiple departments of an organization that has a very similar range of functions and activities to perform as well as deliver.
 They also enable an organization to operate for a longer period as it ensures that an organization is fully aware of the upcoming shift and changes in the market place so that the same can readily adjust itself and easily survive in the highly competitive scenario.